 Without a content brief, you run into the risk of receiving content that doesn’t meet your needs.
 You are letting your writer operate in the dark… or to put it in different words, you are letting them create the content that they think might be useful.
 A lot of guessing here which usually doesn’t contribute well to quality and the desired outcome.

-But before going into these details, let’s talk about where SEO is in all of this.
+But before going into details, let’s talk about where SEO is in all of this.

 Compared to content briefs it will put more emphasis on SEO research and guidelines.
-If you are creating content to deliver value to your audience and you want it to be found in organic search then this is the topic you should dig deeper in.
+If you are creating content to deliver value to your audience and you want it to perform well in organic searches then this is the topic you should dig deeper into.

 When everyone is clear on the goal of the article, it’s easier to achieve it.

-Using a content brief can help less experienced writers create content at a higher level, which is beneficial for both the writer and the reader.
+Using SEO content briefing can help less experienced writers create content at a higher level, which is beneficial for both the writer and the reader.